AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 Common Causes

-• Open circuit in the rear wheel speed sensor circuit: A broken wire or terminal disconnect stops the module from receiving a valid wheel speed signal.
+• Open circuit in the rear wheel speed sensor harness: A broken wire or pulled terminal stops the module from receiving a valid sensor signal, so it flags the rear wheel speed sensor circuit.

 Diagnosis Steps

-2. Perform a visual inspection of the rear wheel speed sensor circuit path before meter work.
-Follow the harness from the sensor to the body, then to the module junctions.
-Look for rubbing at control arms, strut mounts, and clips.
-Check for stretched wiring near the wheel well.
+2. Perform a quick visual inspection of the rear wheel speed sensor circuit path before meter work.
+Look for harness rub points at the control arm, trailing arm, axle, and body pass-through.
+Check for recent brake, hub, or suspension work that could pinch the harness.

 Possible Fixes